Governance

 Non-Executive Director

-Sr Clare completed her nurse training at the Mater Hospital Brisbane.
-Following this she entered the Novitiate of the Sisters of Charity of Australia in Sydney.
-Following her Formation as a Sister of Charity she was missioned to the healing ministry of Christ at St Vincent’s Darlinghurst in Sydney and has remained in the healing ministry all of her religious life in a variety of places.
+Clare completed her nurse training at the Mater Hospital Brisbane before entering the Sisters of Charity.
+Following her Formation as a Sister, she was missioned to the healing ministry of Christ at St Vincent’s Darlinghurst in Sydney where she was Director of Nursing.

 Francis Price